Theatre Twyford Development

 The methodology applied in the CBA was stringent and conservative.

-Nevertheless , from the first year of operations, the quantified benefits well exceed the costs of operating the proposed theatre.
+Nevertheless , from the first year of operations, the quantified benefits was estimated to well exceed the costs of operating the proposed theatre.

 In 2018, the NSW State Government announced a grant of 7.4 million from the Regional Communities Development Fund towards the cost of building the Theatre.